Saturday, September 23, 2023

 • Exposure to violent individuals

-• Absence of strong workplace violence prevention programs and protective regulations
+• The absence of strong workplace violence prevention programs and protective regulations

 Types Of Workplace Violence

-• Criminal intent.
-The perpetrator has no legitimate relationship to the business or its employees and is usually committing a crime in conjunction with the violence.
-These crimes can include robbery, shoplifting, trespassing and terrorism.
+The perpetrator has no legitimate relationship with the business or its employees and is usually committing a crime in conjunction with the violence.
+These crimes can include robbery, shoplifting, trespassing, and terrorism.

-• Customer or client.
 The perpetrator has a legitimate relationship with the business and becomes violent while being served by the business.
-This category includes customers, clients, patients, students, inmates and any other group for which the business provides services.
-Victims are often patient caregivers, Police officers, flight attendants and teachers.
+This category includes customers, clients, patients, students, inmates, and any other group for which the business provides services.
+Victims are often patient caregivers, Police officers, flight attendants, and teachers.

 Warning Signs

-Here are some signs you need to watch out for in your fellow worker.
-Research has shown that exhibition of these signs is a signal that such co-worker may develop violent behaviour in future; these signs includes:
+Here are some signs you need to watch out for in your fellow workers.
+Research has shown that the exhibition of these signs is a signal that such co-workers may develop violent behavior in the future; these signs include:

 • Excessive use of alcohol or drugs

-• Resistance to changes at work or persistent complaining about unfair treatment
+• Resistance to changes at work or persistent complaints about unfair treatment

 • Violation of company policies